 The compensation for this job can be pretty high, given the highly charged environment and demanding nature.
 However, if you grow into this role, who knows, you may actually start to like the limelight and fame it has to offer.
-The basic compensation is usually day basis which goes up to $600 to $800 per day along with allowances.

 The different careers for hairstylists could, indeed, surprise you.
 Well, there is a lot more where that came from.
 If you wish to take up cosmetology as a full-time career, you should make sure to get your license for practicing the trade.
 Start by preparing for the exams with this Cosmetology Practice Test.

 Is a hairstylist a good career?